Portfolio Layout

 "Design Systems Nerd.
 Typography Obsessed.
 User Advocate."

-Three-part structure shows range
+Three-part structure showing range and passion

 Mobile DesignMid-LevelDirect